 Sake in General

-With a history of over 2,000 years, sake is very much a part of Japanese culture and tradition.
 As the national beverage of Japan it is consumed by every class in society, and is enjoyed at various events ranging from private business dinners to public festivals and religious ceremonies.
 Almost every region in Japan has a brewery which produces sake that is unique to that area, and the way sake is produced today still follows the methods of the past.

-Ingredients – 4 Key Ingredients in Sake Making:
+4 Key Ingredients in Sake Making

 WATER